 - 2. If using a combine (for example all Gleaner S8 and older combines) with 'Bang-Bang' style direction hydraulic valves, installed the BeeBox as described on page 155. - 3.
-Connect one end of the Automatix Lite Extension Cable to the Main Automatix Harness. - 4.
-Route the Automatix Lite Extension Cable as close to the combine cab as possible, keep in mind where you want the cable to enter the cab while routing. - 5.
-Using the provided suction cup, mount the Automatix Lite control panel inside the cab in an easily viewable and accessible location.
-The suction cup must first be secured to the clean glass, then the lock tab should be used to ensure the control panel is firmly secured.
+Connect one end of the Automatix Lite Extension Cable to the Main Automatix Harness. - Route the Automatix Lite Extension Cable as close to the combine cab as possible, keep in mind where you want the cable to enter the cab while routing.

+- 5. Using the provided mounting hardware, mount the Automatix Lite control panel inside the cab in an easily viewable and accessible location. - The suction cup must first be secured to flat, clean glass, then the lock tab secured. - The ball and socket clamp mount can be secured to an appropriate protrusion within the cab. - The ball and socket fixed mount can be screwed in place.

-Fig. 52 - Suction cup lock tab
+Fig. 52 - Automatix mounting options